anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-naming.md

 * Chapter 4, "Comments"

 ## Checks
 Look through (some of) your group's project code and see what examples or anti-examples you can find for the different naming and commenting principles.
-Take note of them to discuss with your team in class.
+Submit three and an explanation of what they are an example or anti-example of to Moodle.